 Sometimes Kimura-san would end up having a block of white fish worth more than 20 thousand yen.
 There were days he had to throw away those expensive pieces because no customers would came to his restaurant.
 He thought it was such a waste and cut it into half to see whether there were any edible parts left for him to eat.
 The surface was all gooey.
 It just happened that meat around the spine had not turned black.
 When he tasted it, it was delicious.
 It did stink a lot because it was rotten, but taste-wise, it was something he had not tasted before.
 He thought then that if he could gather this kind of fish meat and server customers, they might come and dine at his restaurant.
 Then Kimura-san realized that sushi chefs are taught how to maintain the freshness of fish but never learned about the process through which fish rots.

-Kimura-san has been experimenting with fish aging on trial and error basis since 10 years now and says the main difference between aged or rotten is…. if it stinks or not.
-Many aged sushi restaurant serve fish that have started enzymolysis and that is just before the rotting stage.
-This is not aging, it’s just keeping.
-Stinky smell is unavoidable during the aging process.
+Kimura-san has been experimenting with fish ageing on trial and error basis since 10 years now and says the main difference between aged or rotten is… if it stinks or not.
+Many aged sushi restaurants serve fish that have started enzymolysis and that is just before the rotting stage.
+This is not ageing, it’s just keeping.
+The stinky smell is unavoidable during the ageing process.
 It’s up to good treatment to remove that or avoid that.
 Because he works alone at the restaurant and has no apprentices, he used “to test” the matured fish with his mother as he couldn’t afford to get sick.
 He has worked on this so much though, that he doesn’t make any mistakes now.

 Kimura-san believes one can never love a restaurant from the bottom of his/her heart unless it’s his/her own.
 For example, when he cleans the toilet he doesn’t mind using bare hands.
 He doesn’t think you can be this committed if the restaurant is not yours.
 He believes if he employed someone, he would have to do everything all over again himself.
 Also, working hours at his restaurant would be very long, maybe about 22 hours per day.
 It would be against the law, so he cannot employ anyone.